Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps-2.0.md

 763. What metadata does Snowflake store for rows in micro-partitions?
 (Choose two.)

     > A. Range of values

     > B. Distinct values

-763. What are valid sub-clauses to the OVER clause for a window function?
+764. What are valid sub-clauses to the OVER clause for a window function?
 (Choose two.)

     > C. ORDER BY

     > D. PARTITION BY

-764. Which kind of Snowflake table stores file-level metadata for each file in a stage?
+765. Which kind of Snowflake table stores file-level metadata for each file in a stage?

     > A. Directory

-765. Which privileges apply to stored procedures?
-(Choose two.)

-    > D. OWNERSHIP

-    > E. USAGE

 766. Which privileges apply to stored procedures?
 (Choose two.)

     > D. OWNERSHIP